drg-bot/jclouds-site/gettingstarted/what-is-jclouds.md

 </tbody>
 </table>

-# WHY SHOULD I USE JCLOUDS?
+# Why should I use jclouds?

 Programming against cloud environments can be challenging. jclouds focuses on the following areas so that you can get started in the cloud sooner.